Panitumumab

 Pneumonitis, ILD, effusions, hypertension

-Citations per year in this profile — a proxy for how actively the agent's renal literature is accruing.
+Primary (non–case-report) references per year — a proxy for how actively the agent's renal literature is accruing.
 Recent years are highlighted.
 Reflects curation depth, not a systematic bibliometric count.

 Single-patient and small-series reports, graded by evidentiary strength — A Strong (biopsy-proven plus a series and/or positive rechallenge), B Moderate, and C Limited (a single clinically-diagnosed case).
 Strongest first.
+Grades are inferred automatically from each report's abstract and journal — a heuristic ranking aid, not a formal quality appraisal.

 General onco-nephrology references

 Where Cetuximab sits in nephrotoxicity space — each dot is an anti-cancer agent, positioned so neighbors share a kidney-injury phenotype.
+Its 6 closest are filled and lead to a numbered marker, matching the numbered cards below.

 Vectibix · Anti-EGFR antibody